Lichtblick-Suite/lichtblick/app/players/UserNodePlayer/nodeTransformerWorker/typescript/userUtils/README.md

 Not at the moment, but please let us know if that would be useful for you!
 Be sure to specify which package(s) you would like and why you want them.

-> Can I use other Webviz code here?
+> Can I use other Studio code here?

-Webviz has many utilities that you are free to copy and paste into this directory, as long as you also provide relevant unit testing.
-Keep in mind the rest of Webviz is written in Flow, which, while very similar to Typescript, has a few discrepancies.
-Feel free to reach out to the Webviz team if you're having any trouble with this!
+Studio has many utilities that you are free to copy and paste into this directory, as long as you also provide relevant unit testing.
+Keep in mind the rest of Studio is written in Flow, which, while very similar to Typescript, has a few discrepancies.
+Feel free to reach out to the Studio team if you're having any trouble with this!

 > Are these utilities versioned?